The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 • Does not rise: The object does not rise above the horizon on the selected date at all.

-However, if you select the object, its rise and set times will still be shown in the info box on the left.
+However, if you select the object, its rise and set times will still be shown in the info panel on the left.

-Note: The constellations will not have visibility information, but they will have a rise and set time, if applicable.
+Note: The constellations and asterisms will not have visibility information, but they will have a rise and set time, if applicable.

 Why does the visibility forecast in the Night Sky Map differ from the lists below?